My Life in Rugby: Jason White – former Scotland flanker

 2. My Life in Rugby

-Kicking off with a Calcutta Cup win against England in 2009 was a fantastic way to start my international career and I feel blessed to win a total of 77 caps between 2000-2009 and playing in two World Cups.
+Kicking off with a Calcutta Cup win against in 2009 was a fantastic way to start my international career and I feel blessed to win a total of 77 caps between 2000-2009 and playing in two World Cups.

-Scotland hadn't won a game that year so it was a huge result, especially as it denied England the Grand Slam.
+hadn’t won a game that year so it was a huge result, especially as it denied England the Grand Slam.

-It was filthy weather and Lawrence Dallaglio scored off a scrum early doors.
+It was filthy weather and Lawrence Dallaglio scored off a early doors.
 At the time I thought I had made a big mistake but, looking back, it was a bit of a mix-up between me and Andy Nicol and how we defended the base of the scrum.
 After that, it all went by in a flash.
 Duncan Hodge scored all our points in the 19-13 win.

-I came across Duncan when I moved from Aberdeen to to attend the renowned rugby school, George Watson's College, on a scholarship.
+I came across Duncan when I moved from Aberdeen to to attend the renowned school, George Watson’s College, on a scholarship.
 Things took off for me there, and I was selected by Scotland to tour South Africa.

 I went to that RWC in a rich vein of try-scoring form…by my standards anyway, with three tries in four Tests.
 Ball-carrying and tackling were normally the way I liked to make an impression on a game.